NateveLang/Adam/README.md

 DOCSTRING = "docstring"
 NULL = "none"

-# All the keywords that the compiler uses.
+# All the keywords that the transpiler uses.
 USE, WAIT = "using", "wait"
 INCLUDE, FROM, AS, PASS, IN = "import", "from", "as", "pass", "in" IF, ELIF, ELSE = "if", "elif", "else"